pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 To fill in these masked values, see the section `Interpolating Masked Values <interpolating>`_ below.

 .. warning::
-   Be careful not to confuse th two methods :meth:`asfreq` and :meth:`convert`.
+   Be careful not to confuse the two methods :meth:`asfreq` and :meth:`convert`.

    * :meth:`~tseries.TimeSeries.asfreq` simply takes every date
      in the :attr:~tseries.TimeSeries.`dates` attribute of the
      :class:`~tseries.TimeSeries` instance and changes it to the specified frequency, so the